Ckbhatia/baggage1/README.md

 # Baggage
-It is a simple html and css based site.
+It is a simple html and css based site made for enhancing the layout designing skill.

 ## What I learnt?
 __I learnt these things.__